Function call fusion.

-Apache Arrow project uses regular expression matching to implement the LIKE
+Apache Arrow project uses regular expression matching to implement the LIKE predicate by translating SQL pattern into a regular expression pattern:

 let re_pattern = pat.replace("%", ".*").replace("_", ".");